cward-dev/dev10-program-classwork/week-01/assessment/src/README.md

 * declare String guestName
 * declare int capsuleNumber
 * assign both variables from the console with appropriate prompts
-    * use do-while validation to check for valid entries
+    * use do-while validation to check for valid entries                        // ### IC - what if the user's input for the capsule number is outside of the range?
         * guestName.isBlank()
         * capsules[capsuleNumber] == null
 * update array with the new information